organicaudio/useful-code-snippets2/docs/spring/1_spring-boot.md

   port: 9000
 ```

 When using application.properties you need to create one file per profile with the naming scheme: application-<profilename>.properties.
 You can set active profile via **spring.profiles.active** environment-variable/jvm-property or directly in the properties/yaml file.
+Start spring with a specific profile `-Dspring.profiles.active=` e.g. (`java -jar -Dspring.profiles.active=default app.jar de.MainClass`)

 ## spring-boot-devtools